 Appearance – Very common around homes, European paper wasps are black and white with yellow stripes.
 They’re usually about 1 inch long.

-Biology – European paper wasps tend to build their open nests hanging from tree branches or overhangs of homes.
+Biology – Paper wasps are named for the papery umbrella-shaped nest they build.
+They tend to build their open nests hanging from tree branches or beneath the overhangs of homes and buildings.

-Appearance – Close relative to hornets, the abdomen of the yellow jackets has black and yellow stripes.
-They are about ½ to ¾ inches long.
+Appearance – Close relative to hornets, the abdomen of the yellow jacket has black and yellow stripes.
+Some may have red instead of black.
+They average ½ to ¾ inches long.

-Biology – Their nests are usually underground in burrows or in hollow logs or holes inside of walls.
+Biology – Yellow jackets are a social variety of wasp that live in colonies.
+Their nests are often underground in burrows or in hollow logs or holes inside of walls.

 Biology – Honeybees are social insects.
 They are an extremely important when it comes to pollination.
 Honeybees pollinate more than 100 crops in the U.S. They usually build their hives in hollow trees or in man-made structures.